Last updated: January 2015

 Keyed ocarina by Harry Bernard, Pennsylvania 1910

 A common American word for the ocarina was "sweet potato flute", and they still turn up on EBay under that name.
 They were often referred to in popular culture under either name.

-One US maker in the 1930s produced a small number of "potato bug" or "Superino" ocarinas made of laminated wood, and performed as a band with them.
-Similar designs are made today by Charlie Hind in the US and Hyunil Ko (Woodsound) in Korea.
+A group of teenage boys in the US in the 1930s produced a small number of "potato bug" or "Superino" ocarinas made of laminated wood, and performed as a band with them.
+Charlie Hind's website has a well researched historical article telling their story.
+Similar designs are made today by Hind in the US and Hyunil Ko (trading as Woodsound) in South Korea.
 They are hard to make and very expensive.

 Potato bug ocarina, from Jafafa Hots Flickr page

 Sometime in the 1930s the American firm Gretsch started making ocarinas out of thermosetting plastics.
 These plastic ocarinas were sold in large numbers to the US military during WW2, with tunebooks and instructional materials to go along with them (an ideal soldier's instrument - light and pocketable, resistant to jungle mould).
 Here is a story about one that survived into the 1970s and (with the assistance of some LSD) inspired a Captain Beefheart song:

 story behind a Captain Beefheart song about a Gretsch ocarina (from "Lick My Decals Off, Baby", 1970)

 Most seem to have been blue like that one, but there were pink ones made for women in the US forces overseas.
 According to the Gretsch company timeline, which doesn't mention their ocarinas, the company stopped making instruments between 1942 and 1946 to assist in the war effort; so perhaps the supply was drying up by the later phases of the war.